KirkOlynyk/orleans/src/Orleans.Indexing/ReadMe.txt

 code uses .NET 4.5.1 while V2 uses .NET Standard 2.0.
 In addition V1 is based on an old version of the Orleans runtime while V2 is based on the latest version of the Orleans runtime.
+In this document, I refer to the roots of the V1 and V2 clones of the Git repositories as <V1> and <V2> respectively.

 Status
 ------